Nile Rodgers: The Hitmaker

-Hipgnosis Songs Fund

-In 2018, Rodgers founded the music IP investment and song management company Hipgnosis Songs Fund along with Merck Mercuriadis.

 Personal life

-In the early 1990s, Rodgers woke up in the hospital to learn that his heart had stopped eight times, and he was alive only due to the actions of the doctor who was filling out his death certificate.
-He stopped using drugs and alcohol in 1994 after a friend showed him a tape of a poor performance.
-In the mid-1990s, Rodgers was in a relationship with Kenyan singer Lamya.
+In the early 1990s, Rodgers woke up in the hospital to learn that his heart had stopped eight times and he was alive due only to the actions of the doctor who was filling out his death certificate.
+He stopped using drugs and alcohol in 1994 after a friend showed him a tape of a performance during which he was inebriated.

 Rodgers was diagnosed with an aggressive form of prostate cancer in October 2010.
 He documented his illness on a blog called Walking on Planet C. He was given the all-clear in 2013.
 In 2017, a growth on his right kidney was diagnosed as two different cancers within one mass.
 The mass was surgically removed in November 2017.
 He said he expected a 100% recovery.
-At his performance at the Hollywood Bowl, on July 4, 2019, Rodgers announced that he was "100% cancer-free."
+At his performance at the Hollywood Bowl, on July 4, 2019, Rodgers announced that he was "100% cancer-free".

-Rodgers lived in Westport, Connecticut until July 2021 when he moved to Miami, Florida, with his life partner, Nancy Hunt.
-Rodgers also owns an apartment in New York City.
+Rodgers lived in Westport, Connecticut until July 2021 when he moved to Miami, Florida with his life partner, Nancy Hunt.